flyteorg/.github/profile/README.md

   </p>
 </html>

 We at Flyte are constantly striving to make MLOps better by providing off-the-shelf orchestration mechanisms to automate the way you build pipelines.
-Ours is a **Kubernetes-native** and **type-safe** platform—which we are super proud of! 🥲
+Ours is a **Kubernetes-native** and **type-safe** platform—which we are super proud of!

 #### 5️⃣ Reasons to Use Flyte

 - Kubernetes-Native Workflow Automation Platform
 - Ergonomic SDK's in Python, Java & Scala
 - Versioned & Auditable
 - Reproducible Pipelines
 - Strong Data Typing

-Explore our GitHub repo and give us a star ⭐️ if you like what you see 👀.
+Explore our GitHub repos and give us a star ⭐️ [here](https://github.com/flyteorg/flyte) if you like what you see 👀.
 Our [getting started guide](https://docs.flyte.org/en/latest/getting_started.html) should further intrigue you 🧐.